Range Rover (L460): 2024 update

-In 2023, for the 2024 model year, Land Rover has replaced the P440e with the more powerful P550e.
-The P615 is added, and the SV Bespoke program is available on the Range Rover which provides buyers with a seven-step process through colours, interiors, materials themes and more.
+For the 2024 model year, Land Rover replaced the P440e with the more powerful P550e, while the P615 was added.
+In the interior, the physical controls for the HVAC system were removed.

+The SV Bespoke program was launched, providing buyers with a seven-step process through colours, interiors, materials themes and more.
 To help promote the SV Bespoke program, Land Rover revealed the limited Carmel Edition at the 2023 Monterey Car Week.
 Priced at 371,345 USD, only seven models of the Carmel Edition will be built.
 The Carmel Edition features 23-inch wheels, two-tone upholstery, embroidered pillows, and pearl oyster accents.

 Specifications

 Dimensions

 The car is available with either the standard wheelbase of 2997 mm with a length of 5052 mm, or the long wheelbase of 3197 mm with a length of 5252 mm.
 Both variants have a height of 1870 mm, and width of 2047 mm.

 Powertrain

 The following engine options are available: